Itential-Adapters/adapter-etsi_sol003/TAB2.md

 ### Sample Properties

-Sample Properties can be used to help you configure the adapter in the Itential Automation Platform.
+Sample Properties can be used to help you configure the adapter in the Itential Platform.
 You will need to update connectivity information such as the host, port, protocol and credentials.

 ```json
   "properties": {